With the editing settings and tools you can configure advanced settings related to the content creation and editing.

 The Editor contexts section allows select editor configurations for particular contexts, like the Ecommerce product descriptions.

-There are rich text editors all over Dynamicweb – when you create or edit paragraphs, when you work with items, and so forth.
+You use rich text editors all over Dynamicweb – when you create a new page, when you work with item content, when you create emails or use a forum app, and so forth.

 To create a new editor configuration:

 - Go to Settings > Editing > Editor configurations

 - Click New editor configuration in the toolbar – or click an existing configuration to edit it